 While out on $75,000 bond in the Bloomington case, Gillis was arrested again in October 2024 as part of an undercover operation in Florida targeting online child exploitation.

-Authorities in Polk County, Florida, charged Gillis with traveling to meet a minor, using a computer to solicit a child, and lewd and lascivious conduct.
+Authorities in Polk County, Florida, charged Gillis with traveling to meet a minor after using a computer to lure a child, unlawful use of a two-way communication device, and lewd and lascivious conduct involving a child.
 He was released on $72,000 bond and placed under GPS monitoring while awaiting trial.
-According to the Star Tribune, he has a court date set for March 25 in Polk County on several felony charges, including soliciting a minor for sex.

 Gillis’ Minnesota trial on the Bloomington charges is scheduled for April 7 in Hennepin County District Court.
 As part of his pretrial release, he was allowed to live in Florida under conditions that barred him from contact with minors and required court approval for any travel.